brennier/hagemu/README.md

   - [x] Setup sound and add an audio callback function
   - [x] Synchronize the length, sweep, and envelope timers
   - [x] Downsample from 2MHz to 48kHz
-  - [x] Implement a IIR butterworth low pass filter to cut down on audio aliasing
   - [x] Synchronize the sample rates of the individual sound channels
   - [x] Finish Master controls
     - [x] Turn APU on/off